dreipol/django-translator/README.rst

           ...
     	  'taggit',
     	  'modeltranslation',
 	  'translator',

 	  )

 #.
 You have to set the migrations folder for the translator, because we have to add migrations for the set languages.
-(More informations on the `South documentation <http://south.readthedocs.org/en/latest/settings.html#south-migration-modules>`_.)
 Add the following to your settings file:

-	SOUTH_MIGRATION_MODULES = {
+	MIGRATION_MODULES = {
 	    'translator': 'my_project.migrations.translator',
 	}

 #.
 Create a ``migrations`` python package in your project folder (where your settings.py usually is).

 #.
-Run ``python manage.py schemamigration translator --initial`` to create the translator models based on the languages you specified in your settings file.
+Run ``python manage.py makemigrations translator`` to create the translator models based on the languages you specified in your settings file.

 #.
 Run ``python manage.py migrate`` to migrate the translator models to your database.